dolphindb/grafana-datasource/README.md

 ### 3. Install grafana-dolphindb-datasource

 Before installing the data source plugin, please download the plugin source archive from http://www.github.com/dolphindb/grafana-datasource.
-Extract the plugin source to a directory under "grafanax.xx/data/plugins/", rename the directory as "dolphindb-datasource", restart Grafana, the new plugin will be loaded automatically.
+Extract the plugin source to a directory under "grafanax.xx/data/plugins/", rename the directory as "dolphindb-datasource" and restart Grafana.
+The new plugin will be loaded automatically.

-Next, please choose the dolphindb-datasource plugin on the Grafana settings interface, then login into the system.
+Next, please choose the dolphindb-datasource plugin on the Grafana settings interface, then log into the system.

  ![image](img/1.PNG)

 Use the following steps to set up DolphinDB data source:

 1. Enter "Add data source" in the interface (see image below)
-    * Name: you pick any name for the data source
+    * Name: you can pick any name for the data source
     * Type: choose DolphinDB from the drop-down menu
     * URL: DolphinDB server URL.
-If DolphinDB is installed on the same machine and the port number is 8848，then URL is：```http://localhost:8848/grafana```
+If DolphinDB is installed on the same machine and the port number is 8848, then the URL is：```http://localhost:8848/grafana```
 2. All other options use default settings
 3. Click on "Save & Test" and wait for a green prompt showing "Success"